In this guide

-So, here’s a simple 10-step guide to organising an SMSF commercial property loan and rental arrangement that keeps the ATO on side.
+Although there are strict rules you need to follow, SuperGuide has put together a simple 10-step guide on how to organise an SMSF commercial property loan and rental arrangement that will keep the ATO happy.

 What are the rules for SMSF property loans?

-You can only invest in a property asset through your SMSF if you strictly comply with the ATO’s rules.
+The key rule is you can only invest in a property asset through your SMSF if you meet all the ATO’s requirements.
 The property investment must:

 - Comply with the sole purpose test to provide retirement benefits to fund members